There are many movies that are worth seeing, but there are a lot of stinkers as well. My goal here is to weed out the good from the bad.

-Dr. Stephen Strange (Benedict Cumberbatch) is a world class surgeon.
-He is at the top of his field, as he is incredibly successful, is incredibly skilled, and he knows it.
+Dr. Stephen Strange (Benedict Cumberbatch) is a world-class surgeon.
+He is at the top of his field, as he is incredibly successful and incredibly skilled, and he knows it.
 Being such a gifted surgeon, Dr. Stephen Strange‘s hands are his livelihood.
 Sure, even without his hands, he still has the knowledge of a doctor at the top of his profession, but his hands allow him to do what he does and to make a lot of money doing it.

 After a devastating car accident leaves both of his hands decimated, Doctor Strange fears he may never be able to perform another surgery, and his colleagues do not disagree.
 In a search for alternative forms of therapy, Doctor Strange discovers a place that teaches sorcery to its students, and is led by the Ancient One (Tilda Swinton).
 Doctor Strange does not believe in any of this nonsense, but he is desperate so gives it a shot.
 As he begins to suspect that everything they are saying may be true, one of the Ancient One’s former disciples returns to unleash evil on this dimension.